 I get calls every week from folks that were seriously injured in Iraq, Afghanistan and other dangerous parts of the world.
 From time to time I like to bring up some interesting developments.
 Here is one.

-In the last week alone, our law firm has received multiple calls from contractors who were injured by an IED attack near the Kabul International Airport on January 4, 2016.
+Last year our law firm was receiving multiple calls from contractors who were injured by an IED attack near the Kabul International Airport on January 4, 2016.
 Some bad stuff went down that day.

 At approximately 1410 GMT, Camp Sullivan, a heavily protected residential compound for civilian technical contractors close to the Kabul International Airport, was attacked by a suicide bomber.
 Based on reports – a truck packed with thousands of pounds of explosives drove up to the gate of the compound before being detonated.
 The Taliban claimed responsibility for this attack.

 The contractors who have contacted our firm regarding this incident understandably suffered from serious physical and psychological injuries.

 As you may know, we are one of the top two largest law firms in the world that represents seriously injured overseas civilian contractors.
 So it is natural that we get contacted in regards to serious injury incidents such as this.